 An idea that can be effective is to play a (looped?) backing track consisting of four chords suitable for a beginner guitarist (say A D G and a return to A?).

 The novices in the group could be encouraged to strum each chord as it changes.

 A slightly more advanced novice could be helped to strum with a four quaver “down up down up” movement at the start of each bar

-A more experienced/capable student yet could be encouraged to use power chords (either a long power chord sounded at the start of each bar or with a straight quaver feel and some palm muting)
+A more experienced/capable guitarist yet could be encouraged to use power chords (either a long power chord sounded at the start of each bar or with a straight quaver feel and some palm muting)